vijaysr4/bRICs_ML_Challenge/README.md

 # bRICs Kaggle Challenge - CSC 51054 EP

 Welcome to the bRICs Kaggle Challenge repository!
 This project contains multiple Python scripts designed to preprocess, analyze, and model data for the Kaggle challenge.
-Among these, the `best_model.py` script offers the highest accuracy ```0.74218```, and can be run independently.
+Among these, the `best_model.py` script offers the highest accuracy ```0.74218```, and can be run independently with the necessary preprocessing in the same file.

 ---